List of The Originals characters: In The Originals

 Marcel was born a slave and the bastard son of a plantation owner during the 1800s.
 Klaus rescued Marcel as a boy, saving him from a whipping and essentially raising Marcel as a welcome and loved part of the Mikaelson family.
 Marcel's feelings towards the Originals are complex.
-As a child, Marcel was grateful for their intercession, had slight hero worship for Klaus, and swore he would grow up to marry Rebekah.
+As a child, Marcel was grateful for their intercession, had slight heroic worship for Klaus, and swore he would grow up to marry Rebekah.
 As an adult, Marcel resents being made to feel like a secondary member of the family, and that their abilities will always be greater as Originals.
 Growing up in such an unusual environment was also traumatizing for young Marcel, who witnessed many acts of arbitrary violence.

 Klaus refused to turn Marcel, believing it would ruin Marcel's innocence and turn him into a monster, and further objects to a romantic relationship between Rebekah and Marcel, offering Marcel the following deal: live with Rebekah for the remainder of Marcel's mortal life with Klaus's blessing, or be turned and give Rebekah up.
 Marcel chose being turned over Rebekah and allowed her to remain in stasis for half a century without rescue.
 Still, Klaus refused to turn Marcel until Marcel forced Klaus's hand while dying.

 Power, revenge for the injustices of his early childhood, and an obsession with outstripping and one-upping the Mikaelson's, especially Klaus, for never feeling like a true member of the family are Marcel's primary motivating factors.
 Marcel has a complete ban on harming children, and will often step in if he sees them mistreated or used as he was.
 Marcel has perhaps an even greater capability for violence, deception, and cruelty than Klaus.
 But, unlike Klaus, Marcel is charismatic, likable, and diplomatic, making others more willing to listen to and like Marcel as a leader, despite his swift willingness to turn on those closest and most loyal to him if it would be to his own benefit.
 Marcel's charm and the Mikaelson sibling's affection for him (and therefore reluctance to kill him), are Marcel's greatest assets.